junespen/odin-recipes/README.md

 # odin-recipes
-Simple website made with HTML.
-Pages feature use of headings, ordered and unordered lists, paragraphs, hyperlinks,and images.
+Simple website made with HTML and CSS.
+Pages feature use and stylizing of headings, ordered and unordered lists, paragraphs, hyperlinks, and images.